sairohith77/HelpNow-Assignment/README.md

 0, the game should begin again.

 These are the crux points of the procedure followed, For better understanding, refer code of this project.

+Note: Sincere apologies to everyone as I have not committed every single detail into the repository and worked individually.
+From now, I will be updating each and every change directly here.

+Feedback and improvements in the code will be encouraged greatly.

+Thank you.